facebookresearch/nevergrad/docs/optimization.md

 LHSthenDEthenCMA = Chaining([LHSSearch, DE, CMA], [100, 60])
 ```

-We can then minimize as usual
+We can then minimize as usual:
 ```python
 import nevergrad as ng